larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Here is a panel of digital logic.
 In that bad, I think that goes with this.
 (32:31)
-Presented video sector.
+Presented vidissector.
 Maybe that was a control for the vivisector?
-We we had several video
-sectors that we had made and.
+We we had several vidissectors that we had made and.
 I'm thinking maybe that was
 a control for one of them.
 OK, here we are looks like.